EX-XDRiVER/Content-Guidelines/README.md

 We absolutely encourage creating custom/fanmade content.
 However, we would like to set some general guidelines to follow.

-While it is not required, we appreciate it if you link back to either our [website](https://xdrv.team) or the game's [Steam page](https://steamcommunity.com/app/2636020/).
+While it is not required, we appreciate it if you link back to either our [website](https://xdrv.team) or the game's [Steam page](https://steamcommunity.com/app/2636020/), as well as linking to any artist's pages if you're using music and/or jackets.

 Additionally, if you're making something and want to let us know, feel free to post about it in our community Discord!